Sindhu1R/Wine-Quality-Prediction-Using-Machine-Learning-/README.md

 ---

 5) Sample Input Features
 Only essential features are taken via input — the rest are set to zero for simplicity.

 ---

 6) Status
-Academic Project (Sept–Dec 2024)
+Academic Project (Sept 2024–Dec 2024)
-Developed as part of Mini Project requirement
+Developed as part of Course Requirement

 ---